 In the MMO industry – in regards to MMORPG’s in particular – there isn’t much variation on the proven and requisite formula, with said formula mainly consisting of fantasy themes and mages/wizards, rogues and warriors.
 And it’s with good reason that this formula is so very prevalent within the industry as it works and it’s proven to be extremely entertaining.
 Still, it’s nice to have something different every now and then.
 Something fresh and a changeup in lieu of the fastballs you’re so used to playing.
-And this is where Flyff comes in.
+Our Flyff review will show you exactly why Flyff is that needed change of pace!

 Flyff stands for Fly For Fun and just as you’d expect, it consists of a flight-based game mechanic, although we’ll talk more about this later.
 As with most other MMO’s, you start out as a beginner class and then choose a more specialized advanced class when you reach a certain level.
 While the experience gaining process is easy and fast-paced when you first start out, once you advance into the late level 20’s and 30’s, it begins to slow down and is much tougher to continue advancing in level.

-There are four main classes in Flyff with each main classes consisting of two specialization choices in regards to advanced classes.
+There are four main classes, which we will cover in our Flyff review, with each main classes consisting of two specialization choices in regards to advanced classes.
 In the interests of expressing just how different and breath of fresh air that Flyff is, we’ll outline the classes and their specializations below.

 Acrobats are ranged specialists in the game.
 Since the game relies so heavily on aerial movement and combat, you can imagine how versatile and powerful such a class can become.
 They can choose to specialize in either yo-yo ranged weapons via the advanced Jester class or the more traditional bow via the advanced Ranger class.